 On the northeast side of the Peloponnese, you’ll find Nafplio, a picturesque seaside town on the Argolic Gulf.
 Arvanitia Beach is the closest beach to Nafplio town and is an excellent swimming beach—with the Blue Flag to show it.

-Pebbles line this beautiful beach that borders the calm, crystal clear water of the gulf.
-The coastline is only 200 meters long but has become a favourite for Nafplio locals.
+Pebbles line this beautiful beach that borders the calm, crystal-clear water of the gulf.
+The coastline is only 200 meters long but has become a favorite for Nafplio locals.
 There are sunbeds and umbrellas for rent and a great restaurant right on the beach.

 Arvanitia Beach is more than one of the Peloponnese best beaches, it’s a part of Greece’s history.
-The neighbouring Palamidi Fortress was used in the 18th century by the Venetians as a castle and a prison.
-Now, Palamidi promises one of the best views of the region…you just have to climb 1,000 stairs to get it.
+The neighboring Palamidi Fortress was used in the 18th century by the Venetians as a castle and a prison.
+Now, Palamidi promises one of the best views in the region…you just have to climb 1,000 stairs to get it.

 Exploring Nafplio and its surrounding beaches is a great reason for a bike tour.
-This 2.5 hour tour will show you all that Nafplio has to offer with a little beach-hopping along the way.
+You can explore and see all that Nafplio has to offer, with a little beach-hopping along the way.

 Photo by: Kent McElwee via Flickr CC